Tuesday, July 08, 2008

 There is so much strife and conflict and need in the world, and we need Edgewalkers to serve as global leaders of positive change.
 Often an Edgewalker feels alone and not valued, frequently marginalized by mainstream organizations.
 But times are beginning to change and people are beginning to understand that we need totally new ways of thinking and being if we are going to be able to solve the personal, organizational and planetary issues that we are facing.

-Each year the International Center for Spirit at Work holds an annual conference to honor organizations that have learned to bridge the worlds of bottom-line success and spirituality in the workplace.
+For many years, the International Association for Spirit at Work held an annual conference to honor organizations that have learned to bridge the worlds of bottom-line success and spirituality in the workplace.
 The leaders of these organizations are pioneers in Edgewalking.
-In the past 6 years, we have identified 42 organizations representing over 30 countries, that have an explicit commitment to nurturing the human spirit.
+Over an 11 year period, we identified 47 organizations representing over 39 countries, that have an explicit commitment to nurturing the human spirit.

 These international organizations and their leaders provide evidence of early signs of a new more sustainable and holistic way of doing business.